sansito84/weather-one/README.md

-﻿# Weather SantiagoSito.online
+﻿# Weather.SantiagoSito.online

-Welcome to Weather SantiagoSito.online, an online application that provides you with up-to-date weather information in real-time.
+Welcome to Weather.SantiagoSito.online, an online application that provides you with up-to-date weather information in real-time.
 With our application, you can find out the temperature, humidity, wind speed, and more for any location in the world.
 Features

     Real-time weather updates for any location in the world